-Bridge tool (NEW)
+Bridge / Railway Bridge tool (NEW)

-Up until now in ArchiTerraPlus was not available this function and was complicated to create a bridge.
-Now it is possible to place using the similar method as in case of roads.
+Up until now in ArchiTerraPlus 1.5 this function was available only for Road Bridge.
+Now as a new option the user can define and create Railway Bridge also.
+It is possible to place using the similar method and settings window as in case of Road Bridge.